fffedor/genwalleth/README.md

   -s, --sensitive  Case sensitive mode
   -p, --prefix     Search at the beginning of the address (suffix by default) -j, --json       Return result as JSON
+  -t, --threads    Number of threads (CPUs count by default)
 ```

 ### Installation